sigasi/sigasi_insights/content/tech/understanding-sigasi-progress-bar.md

 bannerad: true
 ---

-In a previous post ([magic-sigasi-type-time-compiler]), I explained about the different Models (internal representations) that Sigasi builds to provide all the exciting Sigasi features.
+In a previous post ([The magic of Sigasi's type-time compiler.
+Part 1: Models]({{< ref "magic-sigasi-type-time-compiler" >}})), I explained about the different Models (internal representations) that Sigasi builds to provide all the exciting Sigasi features.
 Today, I will explain the different phases of how these models are build.
 I also added screenshots of the progress view in the different phases.
 This should help you understand what is going on.

 ## Multiple pass builder